 When coming back, the same immigration officer insisted that our temporary visas (issued upon entry into the country) were long expired.
 He said that we had few options but to go back to Arusha and plead our case in front of a judge, or as a special service, because he was our friend and wished us well, he would allow us to slip him a named amount of money and he would forget the whole incident.

 I had 1000 NOK sown into the lining of my pants, they were cut out, exchanged and used to bribe our way into Kenya again.
 Whereas I make this sound as a cold and calculated action on our part, I can assure you that this was as far from the truth as you can get.
 We were panicking.

 The bus driver didn’t take kindly to the delay and decided that passengers would have to be passengers and took of.
 Only by running like #¤%&%¤”#! did we manage to catch up with the bus on the Kenyan side of the border post.

 Upon arriving back in Nairobi we were in a state of paranoia.
 Everybody were after our money which, with the exception of Trond’s Visa, were no longer.
 We spent his entire credit limit on a ridiculously expensive at the Hotel Norfolk.

 This was our first encounter as guests at a luxury hotel.
-My friends who after the flip of a coin was bound to share the double bed called for room service in order to find out how to operate the enormous bed spread.
+My two companions who after the flip of a coin had to share the double bed called for room service in order to find out how to operate the enormous bed spread.
 They ended up being tucked in and having their pillows fluffed by hotel staff.
-Picking heads in stead of tails I luckily ended up in the spare bed alone.
+Picking heads in stead of tails I luckily ended up in the extra bed, all alone.